toddfoster/sharedprayers/README.md

     - For each season
     - For Major Feasts during each season
 - Full years for each prayer?
+- add tags to filenames created by ods2sp
+- update lff2json to remove accents from slugs
+- regenerate & re-import lff2018keys.csv into liturgy plans
+- ods2sp: only regenerate pages older than spreadsheet

 ### 2025 July
 - x Remove symlinks as holders of information (no longer supported by hugo; big project!)
 - x Update to work with current version of hugo
+- x Warning on build
+- x The top-level menu disappeared with the updated theme!
+How to get it back?

 ## 2022-2024
 - x add lff2018 feasts to template spreadsheet